alburezg/rsocsim_workshop_paa/README.md

 impossible to find).
 When identifying kin, we use lateral kin relationships—such as parents and children–or affinal kin relationships—such as spouses.
-This is the principle behind the retrieve_kin function included in this package: since this function can take a while to run, we won’t discuss it in this workshop, but you are welcome to look more carefully at the source code and think about extensions you could write to make it more useful to your work.
+This is the principle behind the retrieve_kin function included in this package, which can be used to identify kin from a variety of kin relationships (parents, grandparents, spouses, children, and much more).
+You can read the full documentation for this function by typing in \`\`?retrieve_kin’’ into your RStudio console.

 In addition to enabling us to more easily identify networks, SOCSIM also provides us with valuable information about the timing of vital events,